pickledish/pickledish.github.io/projects.md

 I'm always working on a few personal projects, but here are a few of my favorites:

 ### Colors
 Answer a few questions about which colors you think look good together, and train your own little random-forest decision tree classifier to give you suggestions on new color pairings you'll probably like!
-Check out the source here.
+[Source on Github](https://github.com/pickledish/Colors)

+### Spellcheck
+A different kind of spelling corrector -- instead of choosing how to correct a word based on edit distance, how common the word is, or randomness, we instead try to find the English word with the smallest _keyboard_ distance to what you typed, as per a standard U.S. layout keyboard.
+Written in Haskell.
+[Source on Github](https://github.com/pickledish/spellcheck)

-### Traffic Lights
+### Healing Game
-Tries to algorithmically find an answer to the question, "What would be the ideal timings for this group of traffic signals?".
-Uses a Markov chain (the metropolis filter) to traverse the state space of light timings, always edging closer to the optimal configuration to let the most people get to work on time.
-Continuously under improvement!
+An experiment in concurrent message-passing protocols I made while I was teaching myself Elixir!
+It's little CLI game modeled after World of Warcraft-style boss fights I would play in high school.
+It may not be fun or balanced, but at least it doesn't cost $15 a month!
+[Source on Github](https://github.com/pickledish/heal)

 ### Trashpad
 Attempts to do for notes what ShoutKey does for links -- makes it easy to create a collaborative note sheet and share it with people near you via word-of-mouth.
 Uses a peer-to-peer OT (operational transformation) library, in conjunction with a CodeMirror-based text editor called Firepad (with help from Firebase, both Google).
-Check out the source here.

-### Matrix Monte-Carlo
-(Research Project) Implementation of an algorithm based on an idea from a graduate student's thesis, which uses a Monte-Carlo annealing method to determine the most "important" rows and columns in a matrix.
-Note, the program only uses the "stock input" field to fetch data for testing -- invest at your own peril!
+[Source on Github](https://github.com/pickledish/Synced)